spiccone18/Cloud_Repo/README.md

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines:
-- _TODO: 10.0.0.9 and 10.0.0.10
+- 10.0.0.9 and 10.0.0.10

 We have installed the following Beats on these machines:
-- _TODO: Filebeat and Metricbeat
+- Filebeat and Metricbeat

 These Beats allow us to collect the following information from each machine:
-- _TODO: Filebeat fowards and centralizes log data to elasitcsearch or Logstash.
+- Filebeat fowards and centralizes log data to elasitcsearch or Logstash.
 Filebeat moitors log files or locations we specify so we keep an accurate eye on actions, commands, updates being done on the system.
 Metricbeat periodically collects metrics from the OS and from other services running on the server.
 By using Metricbeat we have a better idea which servers are running, which arent, CPU usage, etc.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: